rbontekoe/BAWJ/docs/src/chapter10.md

-# 10. The Sub-module Infrastructure
+# 10. The Sub-module API

 UNDER DEVELOPMENT!

-The Infrastructure consists of elements and functions that use the domain and API elements as outlined in chapter 7 [Methods of the Infrastructure Layer](../chapter7/index.html#Methods-of-the-Infrastructure-Layer-1).
+The API consists of functions that operate on the domain elements, for example:

+- Create an invoice from an order.
-- Process an order to create unpaid invoices.
+- Create a paid invoice from an unpaid invoice.
-- Process bank statements to create paid invoices.
-- Produce journal entries for the general ledger.
+- Create a journal entry for the general ledger.
-- Retrieve unpaid and paid invoices.

 ### Contents